Twins Share Double Love for Global School

 Carmen: All the teachers I’ve had throughout my FLVS experience have been so kind and supportive, but I’d like to call out Mrs. Adair (English) and Mrs. Dayton (Science).
 I appreciate their knowledge and support.

-David: All my FLVS Global teachers have always been helpful.
-They truly care about their students’ success and work to make sure students are having a good experience while in FLVS Global.
+David: All my teachers have always been helpful.
+They truly care about their students’ success and work to make sure students are having a good experience while attending Global School.

 Providing our students with a flexible, individualized educational experience that complements their aspirations whether in Florida or beyond, fills us with great joy!